 Data, Tools and Methods Used across the WGI Report

 Capabilities for observing the physical climate system have continued to improve and expand overall, but some reductions in observational capacity are also evident (high confidence).
 Improvements are particularly evident in ocean observing networks and remote-sensing systems, and in paleoclimate reconstructions from proxy archives.
 However, some climate-relevant observations have been interrupted by the discontinuation of surface stations and radiosonde launches, and delays in the digitisation of records.
 Further reductions are expected to result from the COVID-19 pandemic.
-In addition, paleoclimate archives such as mid-latitude and tropical glaciers as well as modern natural archives used for calibration (e.g., corals and trees) are rapidly disappearing owing to a host of pressures, including increasing temperatures (high confidence). {1.5.1}
+In addition, paleoclimate archives such as mid-latitude and tropical glaciers, as well as modern natural archives used for calibration (e.g., corals and trees), are rapidly disappearing due to a host of pressures, including increasing temperatures (high confidence). {1.5.1}

 Reanalyses have improved since AR5 and are increasingly used as a line of evidence in assessments of the state and evolution of the climate system (high confidence).
 Reanalyses, where atmosphere or ocean forecast models are constrained by historical observational data to create a climate record of the past, provide consistency across multiple physical quantities and information about variables and locations that are not directly observed.
 Since AR5, new reanalyses have been developed with various combinations of increased resolution, extended records, more consistent data assimilation, estimation of uncertainty arising from the range of initial conditions, and an improved representation of the ocean.
 While noting their remaining limitations, the WGI report uses the most recent generation of reanalysis products alongside more standard observation-based datasets. {1.5.2, Annex 1}

 Since AR5, new techniques have provided greater confidence in attributing changes in climate extremes to climate change.
 Attribution is the process of evaluating the relative contributions of multiple causal factors to an observed change or event.
 This includes the attribution of the causal factors of changes in physical or biogeochemical weather or climate variables (e.g., temperature or atmospheric CO2) as done in WGI, or of the impacts of these changes on natural and human systems (e.g., infrastructure damage or agricultural productivity), as done in WGII.
-Attributed causes include human activities (such as emissions of greenhouse gases and aerosols, or land-use change), and changes in other aspects of the climate, or natural or human systems. {Cross-WG Box 1.1}
+Attributed causes include human activities (such as emissions of greenhouse gases and aerosols, or land-use change), and changes in other aspects of the climate, or natural or human systems. {Cross-Working Group Box 1.1}

 The latest generation of complex climate models has an improved representation of physical processes, and a wider range of Earth system models now represent biogeochemical cycles.
-Since the AR5, higher-resolution models that better capture smaller-scale processes and extreme events have become available.
-Key model intercomparisons supporting this assessment include the Coupled Model Intercomparison Project Phase 6 (CMIP6) and the Coordinated Regional Climate Downscaling Experiment (CORDEX), for global and regional models respectively.
+Since AR5, higher-resolution models that better capture smaller-scale processes and extreme events have become available.
+Key model intercomparisons supporting this Assessment include the Coupled Model Intercomparison Project Phase 6 (CMIP6) and the Coordinated Regional Climate Downscaling Experiment (CORDEX), for global and regional models respectively.
 Results using CMIP Phase 5 (CMIP5) simulations are also assessed.
-Since the AR5, large ensemble simulations, where individual models perform multiple simulations with the same climate forcings, are increasingly used to inform understanding of the relative roles of internal variability and forced change in the climate system, especially on regional scales.
+Since AR5, large ensemble simulations, where individual models perform multiple simulations with the same climate forcings, are increasingly used to inform understanding of the relative roles of internal variability and forced change in the climate system, especially on regional scales.
 The broader availability of ensemble model simulations has contributed to better estimations of uncertainty in projections of future change (high confidence).
-A broad set of simplified climate models is assessed and used as emulators to transfer climate information across research communities, such as for evaluating impacts or mitigation pathways consistent with certain levels of future warming. {1.4.2, 1.5.3, 1.5.4, Cross-chapter Box 7.1}
+A broad set of simplified climate models is assessed and used as emulators to transfer climate information across research communities, such as for evaluating impacts or mitigation pathways consistent with certain levels of future warming. {1.4.2, 1.5.3, 1.5.4, Cross-Chapter Box 7.1}